 Chapter 5 Your First SPC Charts With Base R

-From Part 1 of this book we have a good grasp of what SPC is and how SPC charts work.
-In this chapter we will start constructing SPC charts using functions from base R. In later chapters we will include functions from ggplot2 and qicharts2 (an R package developed by JA).
+From Part 1 of this book, we now have a good understanding of what SPC is and how SPC charts work.
+In this chapter, we begin constructing SPC charts using functions from base R. In later chapters, we will introduce functions from ggplot2 and qicharts2 (an R package developed by JA).

-In essence, an SPC charts is a (point-and-)line plot of data over time with a horizontal line to represent the data centre and – in case of a control chart – two lines to represent the estimated upper and lower boundaries of the natural variation in data.
+At its core, an SPC chart is a point-and-line plot of data over time, with a horizontal line representing the centre of the data and – when constructing a control chart – two additional lines representing the estimated upper and lower bounds of natural variation.

 5.1 A run chart of blood pressure data

-Consider the data from Figure 2.1, which show systolic blood pressure measurements (mm Hg) for a patient taken in the morning over 26 consecutive days (Mohammed, Worthington, and Woodall 2008).
+Consider the data from Figure 2.1, which show systolic blood pressure measurements (mm Hg) for a patient recorded each morning over 26 consecutive days (Mohammed et al. 2008).

 systolic <- c(169, 172, 175, 174, 161, 142,